To see what events and programs we have planned, check out CCP's events calendar.

 The Center offers a unique “Cultural Hub” where individuals and organizations working on behalf of cultural diversity and social justice issues can focus on collaboration and coalition efforts.
-The Center offers advising, consulting, educational programs and modest grants to further UVM’s strategic objectives linked to cultural diversity and social justice.
+The Center offers advising, consulting, educational programs and smallgrants to further UVM’s strategic objectives linked to cultural diversity and social justice.

-CCP faculty and staff provide resources and assistance to the UVM community, Burlington and the state of Vermont on issues of multicultural education, cultural awareness, prejudice reduction, and social justice.
+The Center provide resources and assistance to the UVM community, Burlington and the State of Vermont on issues of multicultural education, cultural awareness, prejudice reduction, and social justice.

 The Center supports and initiates educational and social programs designed to raise awareness, expand understanding and knowledge and develop skills for effective intercultural communication.

-- Help to distribute information on social justice and multicultural events.
+- Suppor the distribution of information on social justice and multicultural events

 - Loan library and video materials for viewing or class use on short term basis to UVM faculty and staff

 - Take a look at our Information Guide in (Word) or (PDF)

 CCP News You Should Know